← Back to Case Studies

 Parallel Methodology Development

-Rather than wait for the client's teams to build models, we ran parallel methodology workshops — credit, market, operational, liquidity — designing stress assumptions aligned with 2025 EBA guidance.
-This allowed us to troubleshoot methodologies 8 weeks ahead of client delivery, catching gaps early.
+Rather than wait for the client's teams to build models, we ran parallel methodology workshops — credit, market, operational, liquidity — designing stress assumptions aligned with the EBA methodological note of each cycle (including the FTA IFRS 9 and FTA CRR3 editions).
+This allowed us to troubleshoot methodologies weeks ahead of client delivery, catching gaps early.

 Full-Stack Integration